robertseaton/robertseaton.github.com/_posts/2014-02-21-problem-solving.markdown

 while taking a shower or mowing the lawn?
 Paul Dirac, the Nobel Prize winning physicist, would take [long hikes in the wood](http://www.damtp.cam.ac.uk/events/strings02/dirac/dirac/).
 I'd bet money that this was prime mind-wandering time.
 I know walking without goal is often a productive intellectual strategy for me.
-Rich Hickley, known as inventor of the Clojure programming language, has sorta taken the best of both worlds -- sleep and mind wandering -- and combined them into what he calls [hammock driven development](http://www.youtube.com/watch?v=f84n5oFoZBc).
+Rich Hickey, known as inventor of the Clojure programming language, has sorta taken the best of both worlds -- sleep and mind wandering -- and combined them into what he calls [hammock driven development](http://www.youtube.com/watch?v=f84n5oFoZBc).

 ### But how does it work?